Abhishek45413/Abhishek45413/README.md

-- 👋 Hi, I’m @Abhishek
-- 👀 I’m interested in Playing games
+Hi there, I'm Abhishek Narayan 👋

+Welcome to my GitHub profile!
+I'm a passionate B.Tech student in Computer Science and Technology, driven by the thrill of solving problems and creating innovative solutions through code.

+🚀 About Me

+🔭 I’m currently working

-- 🌱 I’m currently learning Web Devlopment and Android Devlopment
+🌱 I’m currently learning

-- 💞️ I’m looking to collaborate on Instagram
+🤔 I’m looking for help with: Best practices in Java, AI research

+💬 Ask me about: Python, Java, HTML, CSS, MySQL, Web Development

-- 📫 How to reach me whatsapp
+📫 How to reach me: abhishek45413@gmail.com

-- 😄 Pronouns: Anshu
-- ⚡ Fun fact: Shy and Lazy
+⚡ Fun fact: I love exploring mythological books and enjoy outdoor sports like volleyball and badminton

+🛠️ My Skills
+Languages: Python, Java, C

+Web Technologies: HTML, CSS, JavaScript

+Databases: MySQL

+Tools: VSCode, Github,

+🔧 Projects
+Coding Resources: A comprehensive resource hub for coding enthusiasts.
+[Link to project]

+Landing Page: A high-performance, responsive landing page.
+[Link to project]

+Quiz App: An interactive quiz application with dynamic question sets.
+[Link to project]

 <!---
 Abhishek45413/Abhishek45413 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.